 Manager of Nursing Operations, Anne Arundel Medical Center

 Christian currently works as the Manager of Nursing Operations at Anne Arundel Medical Center (AAMC) in Annapolis, Maryland.
 He moved into this role in June 2018 after completing a one-year Administrative Fellowship working for AAMC CEO Tori Bayless.
 Christian graduated with his Masters in Health Services Administration Degree from the University of Michigan in 2017.
 As Manager, he overss the 100-staff member Central Staffing Office and is responsible for supporting throughput initiatives in the main hospital and various business-related functions within the department.
 Christian is a graduate of the University of Michigan (M.H.S.A., 2017) and Calvin University (B.A., 2015).
 Outside of work, he is a Division I college soccer referee and enjoys traveling, reading, and staying physically active.

-Marie is a rising senior at the University of Georgia studying Public Health.
-After graduation, she plans on completing a Masters in Public Health.
+Marie is a MPH candidate in epidemiology at George Washington University.
 During her time at the V-BID Center, Marie hopes to gain more insight on the health care system and is interested in understanding how the current system can be reformed to increase equity and accessibility for all.
 In her free time, Marie enjoys traveling, hiking, cooking, playing piano, and spending time with friends and family.